egel-lang/egel-lang.github.io/SEMANTICS.md

 + Fourth, the model allows for cheap concurrency where an extra process can be modeled by introducing not much more than an extra node which is rewritten concurrently.
 I.e., hardly bigger than a pointer.
 Since there is no stack the interpreter doesn't need to instantiate one which should enable high scalability.
-  It also allows for full sharing of graph nodesof other threads.
+  It also allows for full sharing of graph nodes of other threads.

 I like this model of evaluation, there isn't much more to it.
 Some difficulties with this model are not discussed here.

 **Notes:** Yes, what is shown are thunks or heap allocated stack frames.
+Yes, the thunks form a heapified stack but dissimilar to standard stack based evaluation, stack frames are rewritten.
 No, code isn't generated with a continuation passing style (CPS) transform though how the model was derived is much akin to that.
 Please note that CPS is a source-to-source transformation, whereas what is described here is an evaluation strategy.
 You need the latter first.
 Stated differently, the source code is translated directly to byte code for this model, and the model is the CPS transform of the term graph